1

 $\begingroup$

-I'm making an instrument out of an open-ended tube that produces sound when the top (opening) is struck.
-To find the lengths that correspond to pitches, I used V=λf and combined it with the fundamental frequency of an open-open system.
-However, I've found that in testing I am one octave below my desired pitch.
+I'm making an instrument from an open-ended tube that produces sound when the top (opening) is struck.
+To find the lengths corresponding to pitches, I used

 If I were to treat it as an open-closed system where the length equals 1/4 of the wavelength, my calculations would work out.